isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-23-post-Local Online Drug Database For Sports Launched.md

 7. Ms Christine Teng, President of the Pharmaceutical Society of Singapore (PSS) adds, "The Pharmaceutical Society of Singapore is the professional organisation representing pharmacists in Singapore, with the mission of maximising the contribution of pharmacists to the healthcare of Singaporeans.
 PSS has helped with the mapping of locally registered drugs against the WADA Prohibited List and will be committed to this task on an ongoing basis.
 As an advisor on proper drug use, PSS encourages athletes to consume drugs only for medical purposes upon the advice of doctors or pharmacists.
 Inappropriate or unnecessary consumption should be avoided to prevent detrimental effects on their health in the long run."

-8. The SSC oversees the Anti-Doping Singapore (ADS), which is responsible of advocating drug-free sports and administering policies and strategies through the implementation of the Anti-Doping Policy of Singapore and the ADS Anti-Doping Rules in compliance with the World Anti- Doping Code.
+8. The SSC oversees the Anti-Doping Singapore (ADS), which is responsible of advocating drug-free sports and administering policies and strategies through the implementation of the Anti-Doping Policy of Singapore and the ADS Anti-Doping Rules in compliance with the World Anti-Doping Code.

--END-
+---

 **For media enquiries, please contact:**
-<br>Eric Ong
+Eric Ong
-vManager, Media Relations
+<br>vManager, Media Relations
 <br>Singapore Sports Council
 <br>Email: [eric_ong@ssc.gov.sg](eric_ong@ssc.gov.sg)